 Whether you’re a new parent who’s trying to figure out the cute world of babies or an experienced parent who’s trying to look for great diaper alternatives, then going for cloth diapering is a choice that’s worth a try!

-First of all, the main physical difference of cloth diapers compared to disposable diapers is the material that they’re made of.
+First of all, the main physical difference between cloth diapers compared to disposable diapers is the material that they’re made of.

 Cloth diapers are made of different kinds of materials like organic cotton, bamboo, hemp, and wool.
 Depending on the product, these can be 100% organic or have some parts that have synthetic materials.

 What makes organic materials great is that they’re safe for sensitive skin because of their organic properties.
 They’re usually anti-bacterial, soft, and feel great for your baby!

-Choosing organic cotton diapers compared to conventional cotton diapers will prevent exposure of harmful chemicals and pesticides that could cause diaper rashes.
+Choosing organic cotton diapers compared to conventional cotton diapers will prevent exposure to harmful chemicals and pesticides that could cause diaper rashes.